 QUALITY ITEMS THAT SERVE A PURPOSE

 I’m talking about well made, quality items that serve a distinct purpose in your life.
 I had a pair of denim Levis shorts that I lived in for twelve years and they only just fell apart.
-I mourned them (boo hoo) but it was also incredibly satisfying to actually wear something out and then replace them (actually, I’m still holding out for the perfect pair.)
+I mourned them (boo hoo) but it was also incredibly satisfying to actually wear something out and then replace them (and actually, I’m still holding out for the perfect pair).

 In today’s disposable society, there is something deeply gratifying about knowing you’ve made a good, quality purchase!